Novvum/graphql-birdseye/README.md

 We have plans to keep improving Birdseye.
 Here's what is next:

+1. Add Union and Interface type support
 1. Improve performance for larger schemas
-2. Option to toggle zoom navigation style
+1. Option to toggle zoom navigation style
-3. Smoother UI transitions and interactions
+1. Smoother UI transitions and interactions

 ### Contributing